DarkPhotonBeam/zen-todo/README.md

 ## How it works

 Zen Todo will only ever show one todo at a time, where Todos that can be completed quickly are prioritized.

 When you create a todo, you can select the predicted amount of time it will take to complete.

+You can also push back todos if you multiple of the same predicted duration.

 ## Building and Running